How to create a financial plan for your family

 This is where your goals come in.
 Let’s say you’re aiming to have a £5,000 emergency fund saved up within five years.

-If you ignore interest rates and investment returns for a minute, you’d need to save £1,000 a year which is roughly £83 a month.
+If you ignore interest rates and potential investment returns for a minute, you’d need to save £1,000 a year which is roughly £83 a month.

 What does a realistic budget look like for you?